newatoms/guides/set-adword-campaing/reamde.md

 Then you can try to understand what your users would search for when they need your product and divide these in separate groups and name as much search terms you can come up with that fits the need of the user.

-> When a content manager is in need of higher quality content: Professionele copy consultant, Professionele schrijver,
+> When a content manager is in need of higher quality content: Professionele copy consultant, Professionele schrijver, Content pro, hoge qualitijd content, kwaliteid content,

-> When a content manager is in need of higher quantity of content:

-> When a content manager is in need of a more dependable source of content:

 ## Making a selection of keywords you want to use